w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 * [What's New in WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/)
 * [What's New in WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/)

-The Accessibility Guidelines Working Group (AG WG) will probably not do another version of WCAG 2, that is, not do WCAG 2.3.
-AG WG is working on WCAG 3.0.
+The Accessibility Guidelines Working Group (AG WG) is not planning to do another version of WCAG 2, that is, not do WCAG 2.3.
+AG WG is working on WCAG 3.

 ### What was updated in WCAG 2.2 in December 2024? {#Dec2024}